 food is scarce

-Today’s Daily Post photo challenge is the Rule of Thirds.
+Today’s Daily Post photo challenge is the

 Shooting in thirds adds a symbolic quality to the composition.
 I hope your imagination can soak in the relationship in each of these shots.